 KEES VEENENBOS / SCIENCE PHOTO LIBRARY KEES VEENENBOS / SCIENCE PHOTO LIBRARY

 Water on Mars.
-Computer artwork looking west over the flooded craters of the Aram Chaos region at sunset on Mars 3.5 billion years ago.
-This region lies to the east of the Valles Marineris (Mariner Valley).
+Computer artwork looking west over the rivers of the Kasei Valles (Kasei Valley) as the Sun sets on Mars 3.5 billion years ago.
+This region lies east of the Tharsis volcanoes and it is thought that meltwater from eruptions of these volcanoes supplied the water.
 Mars is now a desert world, but erosion features seen on Mars today suggest that water once flowed there.
 The water was lost due to the thin Martian atmosphere and weak gravity.
-The topography of this artwork was drawn with Terragen software, using data from the laser altimeter on the Mars Global Surveyor probe.
+The Rongxar Crater (lower centre) and the 100-kilometre-wide Sharonov Crater (centre right) are seen.
+The topography of the artwork was drawn with Terragen software, using data from the laser altimeter on the Mars Global Surveyor probe.

 Model release not required.
 Property release not required.